10 Hacks on How to Relieve Knee Pain Quickly

 8. Stretch Key Muscle Groups

-Tight muscles around the knee can increase strain.
-Focus on:
+Tight muscles around the knee can add extra strain and make pain worse.

 - Quadriceps